-- Existing stone wall fronting onto Hamilton Drive must be retained. - Buildings will be set back from the road in accordance with the building line shown with front gardens. - Hedges or low stone or harled walls must bound the front perimeter of plots where these front onto internal roads. - Rear boundary of houses in the northern part of site will front onto the internal road.
-This rear boundary must incorporate low walls or fences which address visibility requirements for rear vehicle access (i.e. in relation to height). - Boundaries between development plots must include planting to provide screening/privacy.
+- All stone boundary walls must be retained.
+The stone wall fronting onto Hamilton Drive must be retained and not punctuated by individual driveways or pedestrian accesses. - Buildings will be set back from the road in accordance with the building line shown with front gardens. - Hedges or low stone or harled walls must bound the front perimeter of plots where these front onto internal roads. - Rear boundary of houses in the northern part of site will front onto the internal road.
+This rear boundary must incorporate low walls or fences which address visibility requirements for rear vehicle access (i.e. in relation to height).